 Pool Bridge Farm: York’s wild swimming gem

-What I love most is the atmosphere.
-It’s calm, welcoming, and really beginner-friendly.
-There are changing facilities, a cosy café for post-swim coffee, and the amazing wood-fired sauna (trust me, you’ll want this after your dip).
+What I love: it’s calm, welcoming, and beginner-friendly.
+Facilities include changing rooms, a cosy café, and the amazing wood-fired sauna (you’ll want this after your dip).
+Compared to other open water spots, it feels safe, clean, and carefully run.

 Safety tips for first-time wild swimmers